cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       Expand the current face selection so that it includes all the faces in the connected components where there is at least a selected face.</p>

+.. data:: select_convex_hull_visible_points

+   *MeshLab filter name*: 'Select Convex Hull Visible Points'

+   .. raw:: html

+      Select the <b>visible points</b> in the convex hull of a point cloud, as viewed from a given viewpoint.<br>It uses the Qhull library (http://www.qhull.org/ <br><br>The algorithm used (Katz, Tal and Basri 2007) determines visibility without reconstructing a surface or estimating normals.A point is considered visible if its transformed point lies on the convex hull of a transformed points cloud from the original mesh points.</p>

+   **Parameters:**

+   ``radiusthreshold : float (bounded) = 0 [min: 0; max: 7]``

+      .. raw:: html

+         <i>radius threshold </i>: Bounds the radius of the sphere used to select visible points.It is used to adjust the radius of the sphere (calculated as distance between the center and the farthest point from it) according to the following equation: <br>radius = radius * pow(10,threshold); <br>As the radius increases more points are marked as visible.Use a big threshold for dense point clouds, a small one for sparse clouds.

+   ``usecamera : bool = False``

+      .. raw:: html

+         <i>Use ViewPoint from Mesh Camera</i>: Uses the ViewPoint from the camera associated to the current mesh<br> if there is no camera, an error occurs

+   ``viewpoint : numpy.ndarray[numpy.float64[3]] = [0, 0, 0]``

+      .. raw:: html

+         <i>ViewPoint</i>: if UseCamera is true, this value is ignored

+   ``convex_hullfp : bool = False``

+      .. raw:: html

+         <i>Show Partial Convex Hull of flipped points</i>: Show Partial Convex Hull of the transformed point cloud

+   ``triangvp : bool = False``

+      .. raw:: html

+         <i>Show a triangulation of the visible points</i>: Show a triangulation of the visible points

 .. data:: select_crease_edges

    *MeshLab filter name*: 'Select Crease Edges'